-Developmental milestones — rolling over, babbling, walking, totaling the family car— are a huge source of anxiety for parents, who grow concerned when their kid fails to keep up with what turns out to be a largely artificial calendar.
-Competitive parents want their kids to be first.
-Worried parents want their kids to walk so they know they can.
+Developmental milestones — rolling over, babbling, transitioning to solid food, mastering a pincer grasp — are a huge source of anxiety for parents, who tend to panic when their kid fails to keep up with what turns out to be a largely artificial calendar.
 Every parent wants to know that their kid is developing in a healthy way.
-Unfortunately, milestones are neither an effective way to diagnose cognitive growth nor a particularly helpful idea to get hung up on.
+Unfortunately, baby milestones are neither an effective way to diagnose cognitive growth nor particularly helpful to parents when obsessed over.

-The reality, as documented by scientists and experts the world over, is that kids arrive at different milestones at different times and in different orders.
-That’s why the word “milestone,” which connotes linear progress, is flawed to begin with and also why it’s so sticky.
+The reality, as documented by scientists and experts the world over, is that babies arrive at development milestones at different times and in different orders.
+That’s why the word “milestone,” which connotes linear progress, is so unhelpful, despite it catching on.
 People love the idea of a path.
 It has been that way since our ape ancestors came down from the trees.
-But these waypoints to health are largely a myth and when parents talk about them, they tend to get lodged on precisely five other myths along the way.
+Typical developmental markers are intended only as broad waypoints, showing the direction toward healthy development.
+But unfortunately, when it comes to a baby’s developmental milestones, a few myths persist.

-Milestones, as they are related to navigation, are fixed points along a path that give a traveler an indication of where they are and the distance they’ve gone.
-The term could not be any less suited to the stages of a kid’s development.
-That’s because how and when a kid develops an ability, be it physical or cognitive, depends on a huge number of factors that don’t fit into a linear path that everyone can be followed and be measured against.
+Milestones, as they relate to navigation, are markers along a path that give a traveler an indication of precisely how far they’ve advanced toward a fixed destination.
+The truth is, the term isn’t well-suited to human baby development.
+How and when a child develops an ability, be it physical or cognitive, depends on a huge number of factors that don’t fit within a linear path, let alone one that everyone can be measured against.

-That’s why many developmental milestones are given age ranges that can cover multiple months.
-These ranges represent the average age in which a typical child will develop certain abilities.
+That’s why many developmental milestones cover a range of several months.
+These ranges represent the average age at which a typical child will develop certain abilities.

-“For instance, walking is a big one,” says American Academy of Pediatrics Fellow and Developmental Pediatrician Eboni Hollier.
-“Probably about half of kids will start walking by the time they’re 12 months of age.
+“For instance, walking is a big one,” says American Academy of Pediatrics Fellow and developmental pediatrician Eboni Hollier.
+“Probably about half of the kids will start walking by the time they’re 12 months of age.
 But nearly all of them will by 16 months old.
 In my mind, anything between 9 months and 16 months is okay for walking.”

-But that does not mean that children outside of the average are somehow advanced or deficient.
-In fact, by the time children are in grade school, most are operating on the same developmental level regardless of whether or not they’ve developed some abilities more quickly or more slowly than their peers.
+But that does not mean that children who develop outside of the average developmental timeline are somehow advanced or deficient.
+In fact, by the time children are in grade school, most are operating on the same developmental level regardless of whether or not they’ve reached some milestones more quickly or more slowly than their peers.

-The baby product market is lousy with various flash cards, toys, and tools meant to help a kid reach both cognitive and physical developmental milestones.
-But parents should understand that these accouterments don’t hold some magic key to make their kids stranger, faster, or smarter any sooner.
-That’s largely dependent on the way their nervous system is developing.
+The baby-product marketplace is flush with flashcards, toys, and tools designed to help kids reach both cognitive and physical developmental milestones.
+But parents should understand that these products don’t have some developmental magic that will speed kids along toward physical and cognitive checkpoints.
+Kids can only develop skills on pace with how their nervous systems are developing.

-Taking Longer to Hit Milestones Indicates a Problem
+Taking Longer to Hit Milestones Doesn’t Always Indicate a Problem

 Kids develop at their own pace.
-Yes, enough of them develop at a similar pace that scientists can create large targets for when they should be able to do certain key tasks, but it’s all relative.
+Because enough kids will develop certain skills at a similar pace, scientists are able to create broad targets for when children should master certain key tasks — but it’s all relative.
 So parents needn’t worry that a child who is “slow” to roll over or sit up is experiencing some kind of developmental delay or disability.

-“Motor skills don’t correlate as well with cognitive development or intelligence than say, speech and language skills,” says Hollier.
-She notes that if parents are truly worried they should speak to a pediatrician who familiar with their child’s pattern of development for peace of mind.
+“Motor skills don’t correlate as well with cognitive development or intelligence as, say, speech and language skills,” says Hollier.
+She notes that if parents are truly worried they should speak to a pediatrician who is familiar with their child’s pattern of development.

-It’s also important to note that are many factors that could slow development aside from a disability.
-Children who are born prematurely will develop at a speed commensurate to how much earlier they were born.
+It’s also important to note that are many other factors that can slow a baby’s development.
+Children who are born prematurely will reach milestones rat a speed commensurate with that early arrival.
 Expect a child who arrived a month early, for instance, to reach their milestones a month late.

 Finally, just as parents shouldn’t compare their kid’s development to others in their cohort, they should be cautious in comparing siblings.
 Just because children share a genetic root, does not mean that they will share the same developmental progress.